 What is a Department contact?

-In this case, Leo Fink is not only a personal contact of this user but also someone who's interacted with the company's Main Line number.
+In this case, Justin Herrick is not only a personal contact of this user but also someone who's interacted with the company's Shared Lines.

-What happens when my personal contact interacts with a shared line?
+What happens when a personal contact interacts with a Shared Line?

-In the case where a user's personal contact also ends up interacting with a shared line, Dialpad creates a Shared Department Contact.
+Dialpad does not create new shared Department contacts anymore, but for existing customers prior to this change: in the case where a user's personal contact also ends up interacting with a Shared Line, Dialpad creates a shared Department contact.

 What's the difference?
-With a Department contact, both Admins and Operators/Agents can directly edit the contact's information (like phone number or name).
+With a Department contact, both Admins and Operators or Agents can directly edit contact information (like phone number or name).

-With a Shared Department Contact, only the Admin, Operator or Agent that has that caller saved as their own personal contact will be able to directly edit the contact's information.
+With a shared Department contact, only the Admin, Operator, or Agent that has that caller saved as their own personal contact will be able to directly edit contact information.